 - Add eggs.
 Gently fold in hard boiled eggs, mashing the yolks a little.
 Adjust salt and jalapenos to taste.

 - Garnish.
-Especially if you’re serving your keto egg avocado salad plain, I say garnishes are a must!
+Especially if you’re serving your egg avocado salad plain, I say garnishes are a must!
 I like to add more egg slices, jalapeno slices, cilantro, and lime slices for squeezing.

-How To Serve Keto Egg Salad With Avocado
+How To Serve Avocado Egg Salad

 - Crackers – Scoop up the salad with my almond flour crackers or your favorite cracker.